Environmental Initiatives

 Aircraft account for the majority of carbon dioxide emissions, but a certain amount also comes from vehicles and ground equipment used at airports, and reductions are required.
 Measures that airlines can implement include electrifying vehicles and ground equipment that use fossil fuels such as gasoline and diesel, and switching the electricity they use to so-called green electricity that uses renewable energy sources such as solar power.

-In the explanation of the improvements to flight operations, there is an item on reducing the use of APUs (auxiliary power units) as a measure to be taken while parked and on the ground.
+In the explanation of the improvements to flight operations, there is an item on reducing the use of APUs (auxiliary power units) as a measure to be taken while aircraft are parked and taxiing.
 FDA is also working on using power generating units (GPUs) instead of APUs as a power source while parked, but these GPUs also use gasoline or diesel as fuel, making them a major source of carbon dioxide emissions at the airport.
-FDA will be introducing eGPUs for the first time in February 2024 and deploying them at Nagoya (Komaki) Airport, working to further reduce carbon dioxide emissions.
+FDA will be introducing this eGPU for the first time in February 2024, deploying it at Nagoya (Komaki) Airport, and working to further reduce carbon dioxide emissions.

 The eGPU introduced is the first domestically produced eGPU for aircraft, developed by AGP Corporation.

 We are currently working with Suzuyo Shoji Co., Ltd. on a plan to secure green electricity by installing solar panels on the roof of our hangar at Nagoya (Komaki) Airport and generating solar power.
-Once this is completed, it will further promote decarbonization at Nagoya (Komaki) Airport.
+Once this is completed, we will further promote decarbonization at Nagoya (Komaki) Airport.

 Cooperation with Kasugai City's "Carbon-Free Environment Seminar"